tjgran01/GoodreadsEDA/GoodreadsEDA/README.md

 An SQLite3 database (more accurately: a table called 'Reviews' in the database) which will be stored in this repository at `/GoodreadsEDA/GoodreadsEDA/review_dbs/reviews.db`.
 This table contains every review that gave the book a 1 - 5 rating on the books goodreads.com page.
-It currently holds the date of the review, the review score, and the name of the user who left the review as well as the author's name, the book title, and the url from which the information was retrieved.
+It currently holds the date of the review, the review score, the name of the user who left the review, as well as the author's name, the book title, and the url from which the information was retrieved.

 #### Notes, Future, etc: